-- > The advising committee consists of a total of three members: one main advisor and two secondary advisors.
-The committee is responsible for guiding the student until he/she completes a dissertation. - > Students shall give consideration to their own research topic and fields of research/education of the faculty members, and must make an application to determine their main advisor after admission.
-Students shall submit the Application for Academic Advisor by the following due date.
+The advising committee is comprised of three members: one main advisor and two secondary advisors.
+The committee is responsible for guiding the student until he/she completes a dissertation.

+Students shall consider their own research topic and the fields of research/education of the faculty members, and must make an application to determine their main advisor after admission.
+Students shall submit the Application for Academic Advisor by the following due date:

-Tuesday, October 11, 2022
+Tuesday, October 10, 2023

-- As a general rule, the main advisor of each student is chosen from the full-time faculty members of the major that the student belongs to.
-However, a faculty member from another major can also be chosen as a main advisor if necessary. - > The main advisor shall appoint two secondary advisors in the advising committee, and the composition of the advising committee shall be approved by the department. - When it is necessary to change the main advisor and/or secondary advisor due to an unavoidable reason, it must be approved by the department.
+As a general rule, the main advisor of each student is selected from the full-time faculty members of the major that the student belongs to.
+However, a faculty member from another major can also be selected as a main advisor if necessary.

+The main advisor shall appoint two secondary advisors in the advising committee, and the composition of the advising committee shall be approved by the department.

+If it is necessary to change the main advisor and/or secondary advisor owing to an unavoidable reason, it must be approved by the department.